1. Home

-Active Ingredients (in each 15ml tablespoon):
+Active Ingredients (in each 15ml tablespoon)

-Children - Ask a doctor.
+• Children - Ask a healthcare provider.

-Uses for Nyquil:
+Uses for Nyquil

 Temporary relief of cold and flu symptoms including: